-We welcome mature applicants, and assess such applications holistically, taking into account factors such as relevant work experience and personal circumstances that may have interrupted or prevented previous degree level study.
+We welcome mature applicants, and assess such applications holistically, considering factors such as relevant work experience and personal circumstances that may have interrupted or prevented previous degree level study.

 Applicants are required to provide evidence of study and examinations within the last five years.
+In some cases mature applicants may be invited to interview.
 Where applicants do not have recent educational qualifications to support their application, relevant experience may be taken into consideration.